 Unknown

-Just keep in mind that point transfers do not extend the validity of your flown miles (until the new policy takes effect May 4, 2026).
+With Flying Blue's new expiration policy, point transfers extend the validity of your flown miles.
 Regardless, it's still best to wait to transfer points right before redeeming miles for the long list of Flying Blue sweet spots, such as the monthly Flying Blue Promo Rewards.

 Use AwardWallet to Track Flying Blue Miles Expiration